Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 		device.
 0x000200:	Hot key support for 32 hot keys, and radio slider switch
 		support.
-0x010000:	Hot keys are now handled by default over the input
+0x010000:	Hot keys are now handled by default over the woke input
-		layer, the radio switch generates input event EV_RADIO, and the driver enables hot key handling by default in the firmware.
+		layer, the woke radio switch generates input event EV_RADIO, and the woke driver enables hot key handling by default in the firmware.

 0x020000:	ABI fix: added a separate hwmon platform device and
-		driver, which must be located by name (thinkpad) and the hwmon class for libsensors4 (lm-sensors 3) compatibility.
+		driver, which must be located by name (thinkpad) and the woke hwmon class for libsensors4 (lm-sensors 3) compatibility.
 Moved all hwmon attributes to this new platform device.

 0x020100:	Marker for thinkpad-acpi with hot key NVRAM polling
 		support.
-If you must, use it to know you should not start a userspace NVRAM poller (allows to detect when NVRAM is compiled out by the user because it is unneeded/undesired in the first place).
+If you must, use it to know you should not start a userspace NVRAM poller (allows to detect when NVRAM is compiled out by the woke user because it is unneeded/undesired in the woke first place).
 0x020101:	Marker for thinkpad-acpi with hot key NVRAM polling
 		and proper hotkey_mask semantics (version 8 of the NVRAM polling patch).
 Some development snapshots of 0.18 had an earlier version that did strange things to hotkey_mask.

-0x020200:	Add poll()/select() support to the following attributes:
+0x020200:	Add poll()/select() support to the woke following attributes:
 		hotkey_radio_sw, wakeup_hotunplug_complete, wakeup_reason

 0x020300:	hotkey enable/disable support removed, attributes